-In May and June the Society ran a popular series of five classes tracing the evolution of London’s architecture.
+In May and June the Society ran a series of five Saturday morning talks in the Building Centre in central London.